SSoelvsten/adiar/docs/index.md

-_Adiar_ is a library for manipulating Boolean Decision Diagrams even when these grow bigger than the memory one has available.
+_Adiar_ is a library for manipulating Decision Diagrams even when these grow bigger than the memory one has available.
 To achieve this, all operations are not implemented recursively with a global memoization table, but instead they are created as streaming algorithms that exploit the sorting of the graph on disk to delay recursion with Time-Forward Processing.

 **Maintainer:** [Steffan Sølvsten](mailto:soelvsten@cs.au.dk)